xhan91/bet-game/README.md

 # BET GAME

 - This is a simple bet game bulit with Javascript.
-- You will -never- get money back from casino!
+- You will *NEVER* get money back from casino!